cstohlmann/oea-at-risk-package/Chronic_Absenteeism/data_dependencies/readme.md

 # Data Dependencies
-This section of the use-case provides details regarding the schema changes made during data curation for the Power BI dashboard, and how other data sources or modules can be modified and used in place of other modules used out-of-the-box.
+This section of the package provides details regarding the schema changes made during data curation for the Power BI dashboard, and how other data sources or modules can be modified and used in place of other modules used out-of-the-box.

  - <strong>(Current) schema changes to be noted:</strong> Activity table(s).
  - <strong>Module/Data source initially used:</strong> Education Insights Activity table.